msyvr/otelex/README.md

-## otelex

->**OTel Collector + extras (custom components)**
+## otelex: An OpenTelemetry Collector distribution with custom components

-This is an exercise to build a custom Open Telemetry Collector distribution that includes a custom exporter.
+This is an exercise to build a custom OpenTelemetry Collector distribution that includes a custom exporter which unbundles span attributes (key-value pairs) into an independent map structure.

-The `internal/spanattex/bigquery` exporter module unbundles key-value pairs that were packaged at the data source into OTLP span attributes, and repackages them for export to BigQuery target table.
-The basic unbundling protocol:
-1. grab the key-value pairs from the span's `attributes` field
-2. verify that the keys align with the export target database schema
-3. repackage the associated values for export
+### Context

 Do not try this at home :) It was a creative solution to a particular need in a production software deploy.
-I've replicated the basic idea to stress test it and get a sense of any practical limitations.
+I've replicated the basic idea to stress test it and get a sense of limitations.

 > Why a custom exporter, and not a custom processor?

-The Collector is designed to process OTLP encoded data.
+The Collector is designed to process [OTLP](https://opentelemetry.io/docs/specs/otlp/) encoded data.
 Exporting to a target that doesn't expect OTLP data requires unbundling.
 Doing that decoding/unbundling at the last stage before export minimizes the footprint of non-OTLP data within the Collector.
 I don't have any data to show that this is necessary or even useful.
 Even if it's not, it feels _cleaner_ to structure it thus.

+### Custom exporter capabilities

+The `internal/spattex/bigquery` exporter verifies that each span's mapped elements align with the target database schema.
+The verified map structures are then formatted as rows for export to BigQuery and exported for insertion into the receiving table.

 ### Project outline

-- [ ] write the custom exporter component
+- [x] write the custom exporter component
-- [ ] create the custom collector build manifest that includes the custom exporter
+- [x] create the custom collector build manifest that includes the custom exporter
 - [ ] build the custom collector distribution (use OTel's `ocb`)
 - [ ] instrument a test service to emit at least two streams of data:
   - [ ] observability traces
   - [ ] key-value pairs bundled into span attributes
 - [ ] deploy an instance of the custom collector distribution (docker)
-- [ ] deploy an observability data inspection tool (jaeger or otel-desktop-viewer)
+- [x] prep an observability data inspection tool (e.g., locally, Jaeger)
 - [ ] evaluate collector performance limits
   - [ ] test for ingest rate limits
   - [ ] test for processing limits